-LOCKOUT/TAGOUT (LOTO)- A procedure implemented to isolate all energy sources in order to protect employees from personal injury.
+LOCKOUT/TAGOUT (LOTO): A procedure implemented to isolate all energy sources to protect employees from personal injury.

-Servicing or Maintenance- Workplace activities such as constructing, installing, setting up, adjusting, inspecting, modifying, and maintaining and/or servicing machines or equipment.
-These activities include lubrication, cleaning, unjamming of machines or equipment and making adjustments or tool changes, where the employee may be exposed to the unexpected energization or start up of the equipment or release of hazardous energy.
-(Exception: Minor adjustments and servicing activities which take place during normal operations are not covered if they are repetitive, routine, and integral to the use of the equipment, provided that the work is performed using alternative measures which provide effective protection.)
+Servicing or maintenance: Workplace activities such as constructing, installing, setting up, adjusting, inspecting, modifying, and maintaining and/or servicing machines or equipment.
+These activities include lubrication, cleaning, unjamming of machines or equipment and making adjustments or tool changes, where the employee may be exposed to the unexpected energization or startup of the equipment or release of hazardous energy.
+(Exception: Minor adjustments and servicing activities that take place during normal operations are not covered if they are repetitive, routine, and integral to the use of the equipment, provided that the work is performed using alternative measures that provide effective protection.)

-Test - To operate the normal operating controls to check the status of the
+Test: To operate the normal operating controls to check the status of the equipment.

-Written LOTO Procedure- - A list identifying all energy sources (including backup systems), devices, and their locations, which must be locked out and tagged to prevent an inadvertent start up or release of energy.
+Written LOTO procedure: A list identifying all energy sources (including backup systems), devices, and their locations that must be locked out and tagged to prevent an inadvertent startup or release of energy.
 A written procedure is not required if there is only one source of energy and the individuals are familiar with the necessary steps to de-energize the equipment or system.

-Shop Managers are responsible for ensuring their employees are aware of the LOTO Policy and that they follow all requirements.
-Shop Managers are responsible for the implementation and verification of the LOTO procedure by the Authorized Employees working for them and will ensure that all employees are accounted for at the end of their assigned shift and prior to removing any “forgotten” locks/tags from equipment and machinery.
+Shop managers are responsible for ensuring their employees are aware of the LOTO policy and that they follow all requirements.
+Shop managers are responsible for the implementation and verification of the LOTO procedure by the authorized employees working for them and will ensure that all employees are accounted for at the end of their assigned shift and before removing any “forgotten” locks/tags from equipment and machinery.